SainsburyWellcomeCentre/RCWG/_proposals/research/promotingOpenScience.md

 - Every paper published by authors from the SWC/GCNU provides links to a repository containing the code used to generate the paper and, whenever possible, links to the complete data set, or a sample of it.

 - The code of every laboratory is under version control in the internal [SWC Github organization](https://github.com/SainsburyWellcomeCentre).
-In this way code can be reused easily across the SWC/GCNU.

 ### Why should we care about open science?